jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (7) If a notice under subsection (5) is not secondary legislation, the Minister must give the notice to the proprietor or proprietors of the school or schools named in the notice.

 ### 524 Courses for international students
-(1) The board of a State school or the managers of a school registered under section 214 may not establish, or permit any student to enrol or continue to be enrolled in, any class, course, or programme intended exclusively or mainly for international students unless the class, course, or programme is for the time being approved by NZQA.
+(1) The board of a State school, the sponsor, or the managers of a school registered under section 214 may not establish, or permit any student to enrol or continue to be enrolled in, any class, course, or programme intended exclusively or mainly for international students unless the class, course, or programme is for the time being approved by NZQA.
 (2) NZQA may not approve a class, course, or programme under subsection (1) unless satisfied on reasonable grounds that— (a) the school has or will have adequate staff, equipment, and premises to provide it; and (b) the standard of instruction provided in it will not be lower than the standard that would be expected in any similar class, course, or programme for domestic students.

 ### 524A Withdrawal of approval of course for international students
-(1) If NZQA considers that there may be grounds for withdrawing approval of a class, course, or programme intended exclusively or mainly for international students, NZQA must give written notice to the board of the State school or the managers of the school registered under section 214 to whom the approval was granted—
+(1) If NZQA considers that there may be grounds for withdrawing approval of a class, course, or programme intended exclusively or mainly for international students, NZQA must give written notice to the board of the State school, the sponsor, or the managers of the school registered under section 214 to whom the approval was granted—
-  (a) setting out the grounds on which NZQA is considering withdrawing approval; and (b) giving the board or the managers a reasonable period to make submissions on the matter.
+  (a) setting out the grounds on which NZQA is considering withdrawing approval; and (b) giving the board, the sponsor, or the managers a reasonable period to make submissions on the matter.
 (2) After that period, and having considered any submission made by the board or the managers, NZQA may, on any reasonable grounds, withdraw approval.
-(3) If NZQA withdraws approval under subsection (2), it must give notice of the withdrawal, with reasons, to the board or the managers concerned.
+(3) If NZQA withdraws approval under subsection (2), it must give notice of the withdrawal, with reasons, to the board, the sponsor, or the managers concerned.
-(4) NZQA may withdraw an approval at the written request of the board or the managers concerned.
+(4) NZQA may withdraw an approval at the written request of the board, the sponsor, or the managers concerned.

 **International students at tertiary education and vocational education and training institutions**